An7ar35/genomeMaker/README.md

 ~~~~

 ##### Example #####
-To create a sequencer file named 'my_reads.fasta' with the default read length
+To create a sequencer file named "_my_reads.fasta_" with the default read length
 of 260, error rate of 0.01, depth of 200 and based on a genome file
-called 'genome.genome':
+called "_genome.genome_":
 ~~~~
 ./genomeMaker -g my_reads -f reads -d 200 -e 0.01
 ~~~~